-In response to feedback and enquiries from stakeholders, in December 2020, the IFRS Interpretations Committee (IFRIC) issued a Tentative Agenda Decision, analysing the applicability of the amendments to three scenarios.
+(b) New Standards and interpretations of amendments not yet effective: (cont'd) In response to feedback and enquiries from stakeholders, in December 2020, the IFRS Interpretations Committee (IFRIC) issued a Tentative Agenda Decision, analysing the applicability of the amendments to three scenarios.
 However, given the comments received and concerns raised on some aspects of the amendments, in April 2021, IFRIC decided not to finalise the agenda decision and referred the matter to the IASB.
 In its June 2021 meeting, the IASB tentatively decided to amend the requirements of IAS 1 with respect to the classification of liabilities subject to conditions and disclosure of information about such conditions and to defer the effective date of the 2020 amendment by at least one year.

 The Company is currently assessing the impact of these new accounting standards and amendments.
-The Bank will assess the impact of the final amendments to IAS 1 on classification of its liabilities once they are issued by the IASB.
-The Company does not believe that the amendments to IAS 1, in their present form, will have a significant impact on the classification of its liabilities.
+The Company will assess the impact of the final amendments to IAS 1 on classification of its liabilities once they are issued by the IASB.
+The Company does not believe that the amendments to IAS 1, in their present form, will have a significant impact on the classification of its liabilities, as the conversion feature in its convertible debt instruments is classified as an equity instrument and therefore, does not affect the classification of its convertible debt as a non-current liability.